 What are the Taos Animal Ordinances?

-This is the ordinance that Stray Hearts is contractually obligated to follow.
-It outlines the requirements of pet ownership including the need to spay/neuter, microchip and license your pets as well as important safety measures such as no long term tethering and containing your pet to your property.
-For more detailed information, please take a moment to read the requirements of pet ownership in Taos County.
-You may read the Taos County Animal Ordinance here.
+These are ordinances that Stray Hearts is contractually obligated to follow.
+They outline the requirements of pet ownership including the need to spay/neuter, microchip and license your pets as well as important safety measures such as no long term tethering and containing your pet to your property.
+For more detailed information, please take a moment to read the following ordinances for Taos County and the Town of Taos.

 What if I’m having issues with the pet I adopted from Stray Hearts?